Twixes/somsiad/README.md

 6. Run the bot:
 `$ docker-compose up`
-This first time may take a while as everything must be set up from nothing, luckily after that launching will be almost istant.
+This first time may take a while as everything must be set up from nothing – luckily after that launching will be almost instant.

 7. Invite Somsiad to servers with the link provided in the console upon launch.
 If you want to switch the bot to running in the background, use combination `Ctrl + P` + `Ctrl + Q` or just run `docker-compose up` with option `-d`.

-7. Extra – perform a Sentry release + deployement:
+7. Extra – perform a Sentry release + deployment:
 `$ docker exec ${docker ps | grep somsiad_bot | awk '{print $1}'} /bin/sh sentry_release_deploy.sh`

 ## License